Environment and Energy

 Supporting outdoor recreation

 Hand in hand with protecting public lands, Earl supports federal policies that ensure that all Americans have access to beautiful places for hiking, biking, fishing, hunting and more.
-He is supportive of efforts to create and maintain trails and parks, and works to raise awareness about the importance of equitable access to and enjoyment of public lands as a key part of community livability.
+He is supportive of efforts to create and maintain trails and parks, and he works to raise awareness about the importance of equitable access to and enjoyment of public lands as a key part of community livability.
 Earl fought hard for the permanent reauthorization of the Land and Water Conservation Fund, and, as co-Chair of the Congressional Trails Caucus, he works to ensure the federal government has proper funding for trail maintenance and access.

 Advocating for salmon and watershed restoration

 Salmon are a valuable economic, cultural, and environmental resource for the Pacific Northwest.
 Earl is a leader in efforts to restore self-sustaining, healthy populations of salmon to the Columbia and Snake rivers.
-Key to this is ensuring that water quality is prioritized throughout the Basin, through toxics reduction and other measures.
+The key to this is ensuring that water quality is prioritized throughout the Basin, through toxics reduction and other measures.
 Earl introduced the Columbia River Basin Restoration Act, which was signed into law in 2016, that is providing federal funding for toxics reduction in the Columbia River, supporting a collaborative strategy developed by regional stakeholders to reduce levels of harmful pollutants in the river.

 Cleaning up Superfund sites